murphysean/advhttp/README.md

-The cors library allows you to set up cors how you'd like, and then serve based on that. advhttp comes with a DefaultCors object that contains the default cors settings. `advhttp.DefaultCors`.
+The cors library allows you to set up cors how you'd like, and then serve based on that. advhttp comes with a DefaultCors object that contains the default cors settings; `advhttp.DefaultCors`.
 A cors object includes:

 - AllowOrigin (string) Default "" meaning to mirror the Origin header